ContextMapper/contextmapper.github.io/_docs/language-reference/stakeholders.md

 ![Sample Stakeholder Map (for a new 'same day delivery' feature for an online shop)](./../../img/stakeholder-map-sdd-sample-simple.png)

 Check out our [PlantUML generator](/docs/plant-uml/) on how to generate such a diagram.

+## Stakeholders Export to CSV
+In addition to the Stakeholder Map visualization, you can export your modelled stakeholder data as a CSV file.
+To do so, use the Freemarker temple [here](https://raw.githubusercontent.com/ContextMapper/context-mapper-dsl/master/org.contextmapper.dsl.ui/samples/freemarker/csv-files/stakeholders.csv.ftl) together with our [Generic Generator (Freemarker Templating)](/docs/generic-freemarker-generator/).

+## Transformations
+Note that we offer several transformations that might help modelling stakeholders and their values according to [VDAD (Value-Driven Analysis and Design)](tbd) more efficiently.
+The transformations are documented on the following page: [Stakeholder and Value Modelling Transformations](/docs/stakeholder-and-value-modelling-transformations/)